emtee40/SurvivalManual-wiki/Apps.md

 ### Cryptocurrency

 In a situation where fiat money/banks are no longer a viable option, it may be best to have a [cryptocurrency wallet like WallETH](https://walleth.org) or [Electrum](https://electrum.org/) already set up.
 Transfer a small amount onto it now and learn how to use it for later.
 For even better security, utilize a hardware wallet like the [TREZOR](https://shop.trezor.io?a=walleth.org).
 You can also use the TREZOR (including the new model T) together with WallETH on your phone.
-If you are concerned about the volatility of crypto-currencies, you may want to research stable coins like [DAI](https://dai.makerdao.com).
+If you are concerned about the volatility of cryptocurrencies, you may want to research stable coins like [DAI](https://dai.makerdao.com).

 ### Games